Interview Query

 How do companies test proficiency?
 There are three main types of SQL interview questions:

-1. Whiteboarding - SQL whiteboard tests are a common part of interviews.
+1. Whiteboarding - SQL whiteboard tests are common in interviews.
 In a whiteboard test, you’re required to write SQL queries by hand, which allows companies to assess your understanding of SQL concepts and problem-solving ability.

 2. Coding tests - Many companies ask you to write code and run queries in live interviews.
-With live coding screens, you can check for syntax errors while you work, and it provides companies a way to see your coding efficiency.
+With live coding screens, you can check for syntax errors while you work, providing companies with a way to see your coding efficiency.

 3. SQL case studies - In case interviews, you’re given a real-world problem and asked to use your SQL skills to solve the problem.
 These are typically open-ended questions that leave room for analysis and creative problem-solving.